 - You can hone your picture taking with Natural Light Photography who run weekend and full-day workshops at locations such as Aysgarth falls, Bolton Abbey, Malham and Ribblehead.

 - Farfield Mill near Sedbergh specialise in workshops revolving around fabric and material.
-Just over the road you will find The Threshing Barn which runs craft courses.

 - Want to get to grips with stone?
 Pip Hall Stone carving courses take place in a variety of locations in Cumbria including Dentdale.

-Food and cookery courses
+Food, drink and cookery courses

-Wildlife, nature and outdoors courses
+Wildlife, nature and outdoor experiences

 - Go for a walk with a difference in the company of Nidderdale Llamas who are gentle, friendly and great fun.
 This is a unique and personal experience in the lovely setting of the eastern Dales.
+Or let Semerwater Alpaca Ambles take you truly back to nature.
+Explore the beauty and stunning views of Raydale in Wensleydale accompanied by a new woolly companion.

 - For fly fishing, Stone House Hotel near Hawes run courses on both still water and the River Ure, at Bolton Abbey tuition is available on the River Wharfe, and up the valley at Kilnsey Park is great for beginners.